Suicide methods: Shooting

-In the United States suicide by firearm is the most lethal method of suicide, resulting in a fatality 90% of the time, and is thus the leading cause of death by suicide as of 2017.
+In the United States, suicide by firearm is the most lethal method of suicide, resulting in a fatality 90% of the time, and is thus the leading cause of death by suicide as of 2017.
 Worldwide, firearm prevalence in suicides varies widely, depending on the acceptance and availability of firearms in a culture.
-The use of firearms in suicides ranges from less than 10% in Australia to 50.5% in the U.S., where it is the most common method of suicide.
+The use of firearms in suicides ranges from less than 10% in Australia, to 50.5% in the U.S., where it is the most common method of suicide.

 Generally, the bullet will be aimed at point-blank range.
 Surviving a self-inflicted gunshot may result in severe chronic pain as well as reduced cognitive abilities and motor function, subdural hematoma, foreign bodies in the head, pneumocephalus and cerebrospinal fluid leaks.
 For temporal bone directed bullets, temporal lobe abscess, meningitis, aphasia, hemianopsia, and hemiplegia are common late intracranial complications.
 As many as 50% of people who survive gunshot wounds directed at the temporal bone suffer facial nerve damage, usually due to a severed nerve.

 Gun control

 Reducing access to guns at a population level decreases the risk of suicide by firearms.
 Fewer people die from suicide overall in places with stricter laws regulating the use, purchase, and trading of firearms.
 Suicide risk goes up when firearms are more available.

 Gun control is a primary method of reducing suicide by people who live in a home with guns.
 Prevention measures include simple actions such as locking all firearms in a gun safe or installing gun locks.
+Some people self-impose a barrier to using the keys to unlock their guns, such as by asking a friend to keep the keys in a different place, or by freezing them in an ice cube.
+This prevents spur-of-the-moment access to their own guns.
 Some stores that sell guns provide temporary storage as a service; in other cases, a trusted friend or family member will offer to store the guns until the crisis has passed.
 When a person is going through a crisis, red flag laws in some places allow family members to petition the courts to have firearms temporarily removed and stored elsewhere.

 More firearms are involved in suicide than are involved in homicides in the United States.
 A 1999 study of California and gun mortality found that a person is more likely to die by suicide if they have purchased a firearm, with a measurable increase of suicide by firearm beginning at most a week after the purchase and continuing for six years or more.